Your bike frame choice matters more than you think. Steel or aluminum? One lasts forever, the other makes you faster—and they’re not interchangeable.

 A bike frame is composed of two triangles.
 The main triangle is known as the diamond frame, and the paired rear triangle is known as the diamond frame.

 Frames should be strong and stiff but not so heavy that they compromise their weight.
-This is accomplished by combining various resources molded into various shapes and structures to create a highly economical and lightweight product.
+This is accomplished by combining various resources molded into various shapes and structures.

 However, alloy and chrome-moly steel are the most commonly used materials in bicycle production.
 Keep in mind that the characteristics of these frames vary greatly.
 Do not go straight to the ones sold in chain stores if you want the best.